Data linkage in Queensland

 Readmission rates for fall-related injuries (PDF, 285kB)

 Variations in end of life care in Queensland (PDF, 97kB)

-The Population Health Research Network has compile a list of peer-reviewed publications (PDF, 26kB) that have used Queensland linked data.
+The Statistical Services Branch in conjunction with the Population Health Research Network has compiled a searchable list of peer-reviewed publications that have used Queensland linked data.

 Linkage uses identifying patient data such as names, date of birth and address but these data are accessed solely for the purposes of linkage.
 In order to protect patients’ privacy and confidentiality these data items are never released to researchers; instead, project-specific patient identifiers are created for release to researchers to allow them to determine which data relate to an individual.
 For further information on the data linkage process please see the Queensland Data Linkage Framework (PDF, 315kB).